ldzoid/damn-vulnerable-defi-v2/README.md

 }
 ```

-As we can see logic seems fine, but `target` paramater and this line of code are critical to understand:
+As we can see logic seems fine, but the `target` parameter and this line of code are critical to understanding:

 ```solidity
 target.functionCall(data);
 ```

-It is very vulnerable external call.
-Essentially, pool is making call to `target` contract that **we** specify and it calls function that **we** specify with `data` paramater.
-Basically we can forward this call to any contract function with `msg.sender` being **pool** contract.
+It is a very vulnerable external call.
+Essentially, the pool is making a call to the `target` contract that **we** specify and it calls a function that **we** specify with the `data` parameter.
+Basically, we can forward this call to any contract function with `msg.sender` being **pool** contract.

 More specifically we will call **ERC20** token `approve` function and approve ourselves as spender of all pool's tokens.
-In order to perform this hack in one transaction we will make new **TrusterAttack.sol** contract that will make a malicous loan (approve it's address as pool tokens spender) and transfer all tokens from pool in same function call.
+In order to perform this hack in one transaction we will make a new **TrusterAttack.sol** contract that will make a malicious loan (approve its address as pool tokens spender) and transfer all tokens from the pool in the same function call.

 Solution code: